evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 The XPENG G3i, with dimensions of 4495 mm in length, 1820 mm in width, and 1610 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
 You can choose between 1 different paint colors when ordering this model.

-You can select from multiple wheel options in different sizes on the XPENG G3i, allowing you to customize your vehicle to suit your style and driving preferences.
+The XPENG G3i offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 215/55 tires on 17" rims
 - 215/55 tires on 18" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.